 Mailerlite and Aweber Comparison

 Like so many, Aweber also sprung up in the online marketing business with email marketing tools and features aimed to help our businesses grow their customer base.
 While they are a little late to the party, they have also not managed to give a strong competition to their peers.
-Let’s see where they stand in comparison to Mailerlite.
+We have already curated an article of Mailchimp vs Aweber and now let’s see where it stand in comparison to Mailerlite.

 User Interface: In the branding and marketing business, it is very important how you present yourself, even if it’s a product.
 Aweber falls behind in this race because of its clunky interface.
 The product does not appear to have evolved at all.
 Mailerlite, on the other hand, has a pretty neat UI, which lets its users make the most of the product.